kazuhitoyokoi/nr-handson-techxchange2025/chatapp.md

 </template>
 ```

-Additionally, on the template node property UI, group should be chaned to "[Page 1] Group 1" because the selected default is none.
+Additionally, on the template node property UI, the group should be changed to "[Page 1] Group 1" because default selection is none.

 ![](images/template4chatui.png)

-To show the Chat UI on the Node-RED dashbaord 2.0, after clicking the deploy button, select the "Dashboard 2.0" tab from the right side bar area.
-And then click the "Open Dashboard" button on the top right.
+To show the chat UI on the Node-RED Dashbaord 2.0, click the deploy button and select the "Dashboard 2.0" tab in the right side bar area.
+Then, click the "Open Dashboard" button in the top right corner.

 ![](images/button2dashboard.png)

-The dashbaord has the following Chat UI which can support text input and history timeline.
+The dashboard has the following Chat UI, which supports text input and a history timeline.

 ![](images/simplechatui.png)

-If you want to clear the chat history which flow context manages internally, you need to clear the flow context manually.
-Open the "context" tab from the right side bar, and then click the "refresh" button to get the latest data, and click the "Delete" button.
+If you want to clear the chat history managed internally by flow context, you need to clear the flow context manually.
+Open the "context" tab in the right sidebar, and click the "refresh" button to get the latest data.
+Then, click the "Delete" button.

 ![](images/clearcontext.png)

 From the next input on the Chat UI, the timeline will be cleared on the dashbaord.

-## Integrating Chat UI with Ollama flow
+## Integrating the Chat UI with the Ollama flow
-To integrate two flows which we created, wiring from text input node to the function node which has "post data" as the node name.
+To integrate the two flows that we created, wire from text input node to the function node which has "post data" as the node name.

 ![](images/flow4chatapp.png)

-After the http request node, to handle the retrived data, new function node is inserted between http request node and template node.
-In the function node, input "ai comment" into the name field and paste the following code.
+After the http request node, insert a new function node between http request node and the template node to handle the retrived data.
+In the function node, enter "ai comment" in the name field and paste the following code.

 ```
 var tmp = flow.get('data') || [];